tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 technology agnostic solution
 that a Service Provider can deploy to realize network slicing in IP/MPLS networks.

-The definition of network slice for use within the IETF and the characteristics of IETF network slice are specified in
-{{?I-D.ietf-teas-ietf-network-slice-definition}}.
-A framework for reusing IETF VPN and traffic-engineering technologies to realize IETF network slices is discussed  in {{?I-D.nsdt-teas-ns-framework}}.
-These documents also discuss the function of an IETF Network Slice Controller and the requirements on its northbound and southbound interfaces.
+{{?I-D.ietf-teas-ietf-network-slices}} specifies the definition of a network slice for use within the IETF and discusses the general framework for requesting and operating IETF Network Slices, their characteristics, and the necessary system components and interfaces.
+It also  discusses the function of an IETF Network Slice Controller and the requirements on its northbound and southbound interfaces.

-This document introduces the notion of a slice aggregate which comprises of one of more IETF network slice traffic streams.
-It describes how a slice policy can be used to realize a slice aggregate by instantiating specific control and data plane behaviors on select topological elements in IP/MPLS networks.
-The onus is on the IETF Network Slice Controller to maintain the mapping between one or more IETF network slices and a slice aggregate.
-The mechanisms used by the controller to determine the mapping are outside the scope of this document.
+This document introduces the notion of a Slice-Flow Aggregate which comprises of one of more IETF network slice traffic streams.
+It also describes the Network Resource Partition (NRP) and the NRP Policy that can be used to instantiate control and data plane behaviors on select topological elements associated with the NRP that supports a Slice-Flow Aggregate - refer {{SliceDefinition}} for further details.

+The IETF Network Slice Controller is responsible for the aggregation of multiple IETF network traffic streams into a Slice-Flow Aggregate, and for maintaining the mapping required between them.
+The mechanisms used by the controller to determine the mapping of one or more IETF network slice to a Slice-Flow Aggregate are outside the scope of this document.
 The focus of this document is on the mechanisms required at the device level to address the requirements of network slicing in packet networks.

 In a Differentiated Service (Diffserv) domain {{?RFC2475}}, packets requiring the same forwarding treatment (scheduling and drop policy) are classified and marked with a Class Selector (CS) at domain ingress nodes.
 At transit nodes, the CS field inside the packet is inspected to determine the specific forwarding treatment to be applied before the packet is forwarded further.
 Similar principles are adopted by this document to realize network slicing.
+The solution proposed in this document does not mandate Diffserv to be enabled in the network to provide a specific forwarding treatment.

-When logical networks representing slice aggregates are realized on top of a shared physical network infrastructure, it is important to steer traffic on the specific network resources allocated for the slice aggregate.
-In packet networks, the packets that traverse a specific slice aggregate MAY be identified by one or more specific fields carried within the packet.
-A slice policy ingress boundary node populates the respective field(s) in packets that enter a slice aggregate to allow interior slice policy nodes to identity those packets and apply the specific Per Hop Behavior (PHB) that is associated with the slice aggregate.
+When logical networks associated with a NRP are realized on top of a shared physical network infrastructure, it is important to steer traffic on the specific network resources partition that is allocated for the Slice-Flow Aggregate.
+In packet networks, the packets of a specific Slice-Flow Aggregate MAY be identified by one or more specific fields carried within the packet.
+A NRP ingress boundary node populates the respective field(s) in packets that are mapped to a Slice-Flow Aggregate in order to allow interior NRP nodes toidentify and apply the specific Per Hop Behavior (PHB) associated with the Slice-Flow Aggregate.
 The PHB defines the scheduling treatment and, in some cases, the packet drop probability.

-The slice aggregate traffic may further carry a Diffserv CS to allow differentiation of forwarding treatments for packets within a slice aggregate.
+If Diffserv is enabled within the network, the Slice-Flow Aggregate traffic can further carry a Diffserv CS to enable differentiation of forwarding treatments for packets within the same Slice-Flow Aggregate.

-For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same slice aggregate by carrying a global MPLS label in the label stack that identifies the slice aggregate in each packet.
+For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same Slice-Flow Aggregate by carrying an identifier in an MPLS Label Stack Entry (LSE).
-Additional Diffserv classification may be indicated in the Traffic Class (TC) bits of the global MPLS label to allow further differentiation of forwarding treatments for traffic traversing the same slice aggregate network resources.
+Additional Diffserv classification may be indicated in the Traffic Class (TC) bits of the global MPLS label to allow further differentiation of forwarding treatments for traffic traversing the same NRP.

-This document covers different modes of slice policy and discusses how each slice policy mode can ensure proper placement of slice aggregate paths and respective treatment of slice aggregate traffic.
+This document covers different modes of NRPs and discusses how each mode can ensure proper placement of Slice-Flow Aggregate paths and respective treatment of Slice-Flow Aggregate traffic.

 ## Terminology

 The reader is expected to be familiar with the terminology specified in
-{{?I-D.ietf-teas-ietf-network-slice-definition}} and
-{{?I-D.nsdt-teas-ns-framework}}.
+{{?I-D.ietf-teas-ietf-network-slices}}.

 The following terminology is used in the document:

 {: vspace="0"}
-IETF network slice:
+IETF Network Slice:
 : a well-defined composite of a set of endpoints, the connectivity requirements between subsets of these endpoints, and associated requirements; the term 'network slice' in this document refers to 'IETF network slice' as defined in
-{{?I-D.ietf-teas-ietf-network-slice-definition}}.
+{{?I-D.ietf-teas-ietf-network-slices}}.

 IETF Network Slice Controller (NSC):
-: controller that is used to realize an IETF network slice {{?I-D.ietf-teas-ietf-network-slice-definition}}.
+: controller that is used to realize an IETF network slice {{?I-D.ietf-teas-ietf-network-slices}}.

-Slice policy:
-: a policy construct that enables instantiation of mechanisms in support of IETF network slice specific control and data plane behaviors on select topological elements; the enforcement of a slice policy results in the creation of a slice aggregate.

-Slice aggregate:
+Slice-Flow Aggregate:
-: a collection of packets that match a slice policy selection criteria and are given the same forwarding treatment; a slice aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a slice aggregate is maintained by the IETF Network Slice Controller.
+: a collection of packets that match a NRP Policy selection criteria and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a Slice-Flow Aggregate is maintained by the IETF Network Slice Controller.

-Slice policy capable node:
+Network Resource Partition:
+: the collection of resources that are used to support a Slice-Flow Aggregate.

+Network Resource Partition Policy:
+: a policy construct that enables instantiation of mechanisms in support of IETF network slice specific control and data plane behaviors on select topological elements; the enforcement of a NRP Policy results in the creation of a NRP.

+NRP Capable Node:
-: a node that supports one of the slice policy modes described in this document.
+: a node that supports one of the NRP modes described in this document.

-Slice policy incapable node:
+NRP Incapable Node:
-: a node that does not support any of the slice policy modes described in this document.
+: a node that does not support any of the NRP modes described in this document.

-Slice aggregate traffic:
-: traffic that is forwarded over network resources associated with a specific slice aggregate.

-Slice aggregate path:
+Slice-Flow Aggregate Path:
-: a path that is setup over network resources associated with a specific slice aggregate.
+: a path that is setup over the NRP that is associated with a specific Slice-Flow Aggregate.

-Slice aggregate packet:
+Slice-Flow Aggregate Packet:
-: a packet that traverses network resources associated with a specific slice aggregate.
+: a packet that traverses over the NRP that is associated with a specific Slice-Flow Aggregate.

-Slice policy topology:
+NRP Topology:
-: a set of topological elements associated with a slice policy.
+: a set of topological elements associated with a Network Resource Partition.

-Slice aggregate aware TE:
+Slice-Flow Aggregate Aware TE:
-: a mechanism for TE path selection that takes into account the available network resources associated with a specific slice aggregate.
+: a mechanism for TE path selection that takes into account the available network resources associated with a specific Slice-Flow Aggregate.

 {::boilerplate bcp14}